apolo-actions/vscode/README.md

 ### `image`

 The name of the image on which to run the VS Code instance.
+Default is `neuromation/base`.
+If you use an image that's not derived from `neuromation/base`, make sure it has the [VS Code server](https://github.com/cdr/code-server) installed.

 ### Example